-We would be pleased to meet with the Minister or relevant staff to further discuss our submissions.
+We were very pleased to meet with the Minister and his staff on February 2, 2017.
+We would be happy to meet again to discuss these or previous submissions.
 Please feel free to contact the undersigned with any questions or comments.